Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 7

-Game 7 of the NHL Playoffs Second Round on Monday, May 15 will see the Dallas Stars hosting the Seattle Kraken at American Airlines Center at 8:00 PM ET on ESPN, TVAS, and SportsNet.
-The teams are tied 3-3 in the series.
-Bookmakers give the Stars -190 odds on the moneyline in this decisive matchup against the Kraken (+160).
+Game 7 of the NHL Playoffs Second Round on Monday, May 15 features the Dallas Stars hosting the Seattle Kraken at American Airlines Center at 8:00 PM ET on ESPN, TVAS, and SportsNet.
+The series is tied up 3-3.
+Oddsmakers list the Kraken as the underdog in this decisive matchup, assigning them +160 odds on the moneyline against the Stars (-190).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!